How To Keep Students Concentrated During Their Typing Lessons

 While there will be days that students need to focus on an independent typing lesson, there are plenty of opportunities to also make typing fun.

 From fun competitions to creative writing assignments, don’t forget to give students opportunities to apply their typing skills in engaging new ways.
-Check out EduTyping’s blog for plenty of typing games and activities for the classroom.

 What tricks and strategies do you use in your classroom to help students stay focused and reap the benefits of concentrated typing practice?